-I say "just about everyone", because it was only a few years ago that someone got the long overdue notion of including in the equation the victims of marital and paternity wars -- the children.
-It finally came to our attention that children had been largely ignored as citizens who must be accorded full protection under the law, even if it meant creating another Bill of Rights.
+I say “just about everyone”, because it was only a few years ago that someone got the long-overdue notion of including in the equation the victims of marital and paternity wars — the children.
+It finally came to our attention that children had been largely ignored as citizens who must be accorded full protection under family law, even if it meant creating another Bill of Rights.

 And so it came to pass that a little-known document has been drafted exclusively for the children of divorce and paternity cases known as the Child’s Bill of Rights, a set of guidelines established and endorsed by the courts in all 50 states that must be preserved in any custody arrangement.

 While each state’s judicial system has its own family laws governing divorce law and custody issues, all the states embrace a general blueprint that was originally designed by the Wisconsin Supreme Court.
 I have taken the court’s concept a step further by adding a few articles so it now resembles the U.S. Constitution’s version even more strongly.

 Divorce law and paternity are anguishing processes for adults, but they must remember that dissolution and custody issues have the potential to traumatize their children, indelibly injuring them to the extent it may endanger their growth into productive, loving adults.

 Accordingly, here is our nation’s other Bill of Rights, one that each American parent should store with their other treasured documents.
 Like the original, there are 10 of them: